Corporate Governance Statement

 The Audit Committee, on behalf of the Board of Governors, has reviewed the effectiveness of the system of internal control of the University.

-There were no significant issues arising during 2015/16 in respect of Corporate Governance.
+The Board of Governors adheres to the provisions of the Higher Education Code of Governance issued by the Committee of University Chairs.
+There were no significant issues arising during 2016/17 in respect of Corporate Governance.